Geek Travel Guide

 Has [part of] the Harvard Mark I, a huge old computer.

-- The French Cable Station Museum at Orleans, Cape Cod, Massachusetts
+- The French Cable Station Museum at Orleans, Cape Cod

 - The Science Museum of Minnesota in St. Paul